tumbl3w33d/ansible-oidc-aws-token-plugin/README.md

 ## How to

 * create a public client OAuth2 configuration in your IDP (i.e., no client_secret involved)
-* create an **identity pool** in **AWS Cognito** that is linked to your IDP
+* create an **IAM identity provider** which is linked to your IDP
-  * during that you also create an **IAM identity provider** which is linked to your IDP as well
+  * you will be asked to assign a role to the **IAM identity provider**
-  * you will also be asked to assign a role to this **IAM identity provider** which is the one that will be assumed by this authentication process
+  * this role is the one that will be assumed by this authentication process
-    * this role has "**web identity**" configured as trusted entity
+    * it has "**web identity**" configured as trusted entity
     * during creation, you point it to the **IAM identity provider** you just created
-* you can apply further restrictions in your Cognito identity pool configuration and you should read about all of that to be sure you know what you are doing
 * drop the plugin file into a path where ansible looks for plugins (by default that is `callback_plugins` in the project root, but you can configure others)
 * enable the plugin in your `ansible.cfg` (`callbacks_enabled`)
 * configure the plugin using environment variables